 See: Real-Time Driver Location Tracking · Order Tracking Pages

 Yes.
-You can show proof of delivery (photos, e‑signature confirmation, and driver notes) on customer tracking pages for delivered or attempted stops.
-Enable this from EasyRoutes' Order Tracking settings.
+You can show proof of delivery items (photos, e‑signature timestamp, and driver notes) on customer tracking pages and include links in email/SMS notifications.
+Configure this from your EasyRoutes Settings, in the Order Tracking and Customer Notifications tabs.